eclipse-jkube/jkube/quickstarts/maven/vertx/README.md

-# Vertx sample for Eclipse Jkube maven plugins
+# Vertx sample for Eclipse JKube maven plugins
-This is a sample project to use Eclipse Jkube plugins.
+This is a sample project to use Eclipse JKube plugins.

 ### Steps to use